nazmir/karabiner/README.md

 In the menubar click Karabiner icon and click preferences.

-Go to 'Misc' tab and click Open Karabiner folder (usually at ~/.config/karabiner) copy and paste the json file there.
+Go to 'Misc' tab and click Open Karabiner folder (usually at ~/.config/karabiner) copy and paste the json file to Assets -> complex_modifications.

 And you can now enable the modification.